YottaDB/YDBDoc/ProgGuide/triggers.rst

 An automatically generated trigger name is a string comprised of two parts.
 Using the global name as a base, YottaDB takes the first part as an alphanumeric string of up to 21 characters starting with an alphabetic character or a percent sign (%).
 The trailing part consists of an automatically incremented number in the form of #n# where n is a whole number that monotonically increases from 1 to 999999 that uniquely identifies a trigger for the same update.
 For example, if no trigger names are specified in the trigger definition file, YottaDB automatically generates trigger names Account#1#, Account#2#, and Account#3# for the first three triggers defined for global variable ^Account.
 An attempt to use automatic assignment for more than a million triggers produces an error.
 Once the numeric portion of the auto generated names reaches 999999, you must reload all triggers associated with the global variables that use the auto generated name space.
 At run-time YottaDB generates a trailing suffix of a hash-sign (#) followed by up to two characters to ensure that every trigger has a unique designation, even when the environment is complex.
 The run-time suffix applies to both user-specified and automatically generated trigger names.
 It helps in differentiating triggers with the same name in different database files.

 Suppose you want to set up a trigger called TrigAcct on every s ^Acct("ID") to invoke the routine ^OpenAccount.
-Your trigger definition file may have an entry like +^Acct("ID") -command=S -xecute="do ^OpenAccount" -name=TrigAcct.
+Your trigger definition file may have an entry like :code:`+^Acct("ID") -command=S -xecute="do ^OpenAccount" -name=TrigAcct`.
 The following diagram identifies the different parts of this trigger definition:

 .. image:: accttrig.svg